-a.
-Science Quest shall run as many weeks of Summer camp as there are weeks of Summer break granted to elementary students in July and August of each year.

-b.
-This camp will be run for children from junior kindergarten to grade 7.

-c.
-The camp will take place on Queen's Campus, preferably in the Integrated Learning Centre.

-F.4.3 Science Quest School Year

-a.
-Science Quest shall run 4 blocks of 4 sessions with 3 hours per session, for 12 hours per block.
-As a service, Science Quest will need to prepare 48 hours of programming.

-b.
-There will be a block for Jr. and Sr. camps in both the fall and winter terms, with Jr. targeting children from grades 2-3 and Sr. from grades 4-6.

-c.
-The camp will take place on Queen's Campus, preferably in a low-traffic area to avoid student presence.

-F.4.4 All Directors and staff must complete a formal police record check including screening for working with the vulnerable sector before being allowed to work at Science Quest.
-Any applicant who has previous problems involving those in the vulnerable sector may not be hired by Science Quest.

-F.4.5 The safety of all participants including campers is the first priority at all times.
-All activities must be approved by Queen's Health and Safety and proper instruction must be given to staff and campers.

-F.4.6 No staff may be alone with a single child at any time.
+- a.
+Science Quest shall run as many weeks of Summer camp as there are weeks of Summer break granted to elementary students in July and August of each year. - b.
+This camp will be run for children in kindergarten to grade 8. - c.
+The camp will take place on Queen's Campus, preferably in the Integrated Learning Centre. - F.4.3 All Directors and staff must complete a formal police record check including screening for working with the vulnerable sector before being allowed to work at Science Quest.
+Any applicant who has previous problems involving those in the vulnerable sector may not be hired by Science Quest. - F.4.4 The safety of all participants including campers is the first priority at all times.
+All activities must be approved by Queen's Health and Safety and proper instruction must be given to staff and campers. - F.4.5 No staff may be alone with a single child at any time.
 There must always be a group of three or more people present.
 Campers are not to be left unsupervised and must be escorted back to the group immediately.